 We have the ability to redeem outstanding public warrants and certain other warrants at any time after they become exercisable and prior to their expiration, at a price of \$0.01 per warrant, provided that the closing price of the common stock equals or exceeds \$18.00 per share (as adjusted for stock splits, stock capitalizations, reorganizations, recapitalizations and the like) for any 20 trading days within a 30-trading day period ending on the third trading day prior to proper notice of such redemption provided that on the date we give notice of redemption.
 We will not redeem the warrants unless an effective registration statement under the Securities Act covering the shares of common stock issuable upon exercise of the warrants is effective and a current prospectus relating to those shares of common stock is available throughout the 30-day redemption period, except if the warrants may be exercised on a cashless basis and such cashless exercise is exempt from registration under the Securities Act.
 If and when the warrants become redeemable by us, we may exercise our redemption right even if we are unable to register or qualify the underlying securities for sale under all applicable state securities laws.
-Redemption of the outstanding warrants could force you to (i) exercise your warrants and pay the exercise price therefor at a time when it may be disadvantageous for you to do so, (ii) sell your warrants at the then-current market price when you might otherwise wish to hold your warrants or (iii) accept the nominal redemption price which, at the time the outstanding warrants are called for redemption, is likely to be substantially less than the market value of your warrants.
+Redemption of the outstanding warrants at the then-current market price when you might otherwise wish to hold your warrants or (iii) accept the nominal redemption price which, at the time the outstanding warrants are called for redemption, is likely to be substantially less than the market value of your warrants.
 None of the private placement warrants will be redeemable by us for cash so long as they are held by their initial purchasers or their permitted transferees.

-Historical trading prices for our shares of common stock have varied between a low of approximately \$5.68 per share on May 16, 2022 to a high of approximately \$14.95 per share on February 8, 2021 but have not approached the \$18.00 per share threshold for redemption (which, as described above, would be required for 20 trading days within a 30 trading-day period after they become exercisable and prior to their expiration, at which point the public warrants would become redeemable).
+Historical trading prices for our shares of common stock have varied between a low of approximately \$5.30 per share on June 19, 2022, to a high of approximately \$14.95 per share on February 8, 2021, but have not approached the \$18.00 per share threshold for redemption (which, as described above, would be required for 20 trading days within a 30 trading-day period after they become exercisable and prior to their expiration, at which point the public warrants would become redeemable).
 In the event that the Company elects to redeem all of the redeemable warrants as described above, the Company will fix a date for the redemption.
-Notice of redemption will be mailed by first class mail, postage prepaid, by us not less than 30 days prior to the redemption date to the registered holders of the public warrants to be redeemed at their last addresses as they appear on the registration books.
-Any notice mailed in the manner provided in the applicable warrant agreement shall be conclusively presumed to have been duly given whether or not the registered holder received such notice.
-In addition, beneficial owners of the redeemable warrants will be notified of such redemption by our posting of the redemption notice to DTC following the time they become exercisable and prior to their expiration, and as such, the warrants may expire worthless.
+Notice of redemption will be mailed by first class mail, postage prepaid, by us not less than 30 days prior to the redemption date to the registered holders of the public warrant agreement shall be conclusively presumed to have been duly given whether or not the registered holder received such notice.
+In addition, beneficial owners of the redeemable warrants will be notified of such redemption by our posting of the redemption notice to DTC.